Nike-Inc/backstopper/backstopper-spring-boot2/README.md

 Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater.

-This readme focuses specifically on the Backstopper Spring Boot 2 integration.
+This readme focuses specifically on the Backstopper Spring Boot 2 integration utilizing the Spring Web MVC framework.
 If you are looking for a different framework integration check out the [relevant section](../README.md#framework_modules) of the base readme to see if one already exists.
 The [base project README.md](../README.md) and [User Guide](../USER_GUIDE.md) contain the main bulk of information regarding Backstopper.

 **NOTE: There is a [Spring Boot 2 sample application](../samples/sample-spring-boot2/) that provides a simple concrete example of the information covered in this readme.**

-ALSO NOTE: This library does not yet have support for the new Spring 5 WebFlux features, but it will cover the traditional Servlet-based Spring MVC style requests.
+_ALSO NOTE: **This library does not cover Spring WebFlux (Netty) applications**.
+If you're looking for a Spring Boot 2 app using the Spring WebFlux framework, then you should use the [backstopper-spring-web-flux](../backstopper-spring-web-flux) integration instead._ This library is just for Spring Boot 2 apps using Spring Web MVC (Servlet).

 ## Backstopper Spring Boot 2 Setup, Configuration, and Usage